It's Raining Fish!

 (This is another excerpt from the children's book I'm writing about our canoe.
 I've never done this before and your comments are appreciated.
 Please forgive the illustrations--they help me create the story.)

 "Cattail, you look awful!"
-Miniak observed.
+Mikinak observed.
 "A little green around the gills, I'd say.
 What happened?"

 "Let's just say I was canoe-surfing on the Rappahannock today.
 Folks say you can blink your eyes and the weather changes on the bay.
 They are right!
 It was a beautiful morning, almost a flat calm, when we left the creek.
 The boys, Mom, Charlie Brown, and I were headed for Mosquito Island..."

 "Also named by Capt.
-John Smith, I might add but he spelled it differently. "
+John Smith, I might add but he spelled it differently, " Mikinak added.

 "It was our very first voyage to the island.
 The boys and Charlie Brown were so excited!
 We hugged the shore until we came to the narrow channel that separated Palmer from the island.
 It seemed a lot farther than everyone thought it would be but the island was just ahead.